 Migrating from RPG Maker MV to MZ Thoughts, Dev Log

-First off, I just wanted to write a post about my experience with RPG Maker MZ.
-While there is plenty of content about RPG Maker MZ out there, I wanted to share something from the perspective of a Developer with a commercial game on Steam.
+First, I just wanted to post about my experience with RPG Maker MZ.
+While there is plenty of content about RPG Maker MZ, I wanted to share something from a Developer’s perspective with a commercial game on Steam.

-When I first installed RPG Maker MZ I was not impressed.
+When I first installed RPG Maker MZ, I was not impressed.
 I uninstalled MZ and had it refunded in less than two hours.
-At that time, my stance was that the platform was a waste of money.
+At that time, I believed the platform was a waste of money.

 What Went Right and What Went Wrong